JINSCOP/ngx-app-frame/docs/articles/concept-3rd-party.md

 # 3rd Party Components

-Currently oliveui Theme system is integrated with the following 3rd party modules:
+Currently ngx-app-frame Theme system is integrated with the following 3rd party modules:

 - Bootstrap 4;
 - ng2-smart-table;
 - angular2-toaster.

-It means that we've created style overriding for these modules, so that you can change component's look & feel using oliveui theme variables.
+It means that we've created style overriding for these modules, so that you can change component's look & feel using ngx-app-frame theme variables.
 For example, if you change the `color-primary` variable, bootstrap components using this color will be changed accordingly.